learn-co-curriculum/crafting-html-docs-readme/README.md

 #### Lists

 Some other useful HTML elements are lists.
 We can make bulleted, or unordered lists, using opening and closing `ul` tags.
-Inside, we can nest an `li`, or "list item", element for each item in our list.
+Inside, we can nest an `li`, or "list item" element for each item in our list.

 ```html
 <h5>My Favorite Things in No Particular Order</h5>